Doctor of Osteopathic Medicine (D.O.)

 4 years, full-time

-95 programs in 23 states; sites include Loyola University Chicago, Medical College of Wisconsin, Northwestern, Rush University, Stroger-Cook County, University of Chicago, University of Minnesota, University of Connecticut, Georgetown University, Advocate Christ
+95 programs in 23 states; sites include Loyola University Chicago, Medical College of Wisconsin, Northwestern, Rush University, Stroger-Cook County, University of Chicago, University of Minnesota, University of Connecticut, Georgetown University, Advocate Christ, St. Vincent Charity Medical Center, the Cleveland Clinic Foundation, etc.

 Primary care, surgery, emergency medicine, pediatrics, anesthesiology, plus other medical specialties and options in hospitals, medical schools, private practices, and government facilities